JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 ...
 ```

-However, what we now need to change is `"white"` to `rand(indicators)` for each electrode.
+However, what we now need to change is `"white"` to `rand(indicators, length(electrode_locations))` for each electrode.
+The `rand` function allows proper broadcasting such that a new color is chosen for each electrode between frames.
+Without having the `length(electrode_locations)` random colors would be generated but only for the first frame.
+The next frame would then keep these colors for the rest of the animation.

-An example resulting electrode would look like this:
+An example resulting electrode configuration with random colors looks like this:

 ```julia
 ...